gungorahmet/AdaptLab/src/adapt_lab_project/frontend/templates/use_cases.md

 # Colleague Assessment Use Case

-Colleagues can see, write comments and about progress of newcomers.
+Colleagues can see, write comments and send emotions about progress of newcomers.
 <br>
 <br>